citusdata/citus-example-ad-analytics/README.md

 Example app that uses the distributed Citus database to provide a realtime ad analytics dashboard.

-You can see the deployed version at http://citus-example-ad-analytics.herokuapp.com/

 ## Deploying on Citus Cloud and Heroku

 1. Signup for a Citus Cloud account: https://console.citusdata.com/users/sign_up